core-wg/oscore/draft-ietf-core-object-security.md

 --- abstract

 This document defines Object Security for Constrained RESTful Environments (OSCORE), a method for application-layer protection of the Constrained Application Protocol (CoAP), using CBOR Object Signing and Encryption (COSE).
 OSCORE provides end-to-end protection between endpoints communicating using CoAP or CoAP-mappable HTTP.
 OSCORE is designed for constrained nodes and networks supporting a range of proxy operations, including translation between different transport protocols.

+Although being an optional functionality of CoAP, OSCORE alters CoAP options processing and IANA registration.
+Therefore, this document updates {{RFC7252}}.

 --- middle